Armageddon (2007): Aftermath

-After Armageddon, the feud between Randy Orton and Christ Jericho slowly died down.
+After Armageddon, the feud between Randy Orton and Chris Jericho slowly died down.
 Jericho once again defeated Orton on the Tribute to the Troops Raw by disqualification when former SmackDown! announcer John "Bradshaw" Layfield (JBL) entered the ring.
 After Jericho requested JBL's presence on the December 17 episode of Raw, JBL was outraged, left SmackDown!, and announced his return to Raw to wrestle after a one-and-a-half-year retirement.
 The two began a feud with each other and had a match at the Royal Rumble in Madison Square Garden which JBL won by disqualification, when Jericho hit JBL with a steel chair.

 The feud between the World Heavyweight Champion Edge and Batista continued the following week on SmackDown!, where Batista challenged Edge to a title rematch, but the general manager Vickie Guerrero announced that it was a three-on-one title match with the Major Brothers (rechristened as the "Edge-heads" earlier that night) siding with Edge.
 After Batista pinned one of the Edge-heads, Guerrero announced that Batista could only become the champion by pinning Edge.
 After Guerrero restarted the match, Batista took advantage, and went to hit Edge with a Batista Bomb, but Curt Hawkins hit Batista in the leg with a steel chair, resulting in the entire team being disqualified.
 Due to the fact a title cannot be won when the champion loses by disqualification Edge retained the title.
 Rey Mysterio won a Beat the Clock match series and earned himself a match against Edge for the World Heavyweight Championship at the Royal Rumble, but Edge retained his title against Mysterio with help from Vickie Guerrero.

 Randy Orton began a feud with the new number one contender for his WWE Championship, the WWE Intercontinental Champion Jeff Hardy who earned himself a title shot by defeating Triple H in a number one contender's match at Armageddon.
 Orton gave Jeff's brother Matt, a running punt to the gut and then one to the head.
 Two weeks later, Jeff hit Orton with a Swanton Bomb from the top of a 30-foot high scaffolding which knocked out both Orton and Hardy and they were taken off on stretchers.
 At the Royal Rumble, Orton retained his title against Hardy after pinning Hardy following an RKO.

 The 2007 Armageddon was the last WWE PPV to air in 4:3 format, as starting with the January 21, 2008, episode of Raw, all WWE shows switched to the high definition (720p) format.